-- approve meeting schedules for the Board to assure there is sufficient time for discussion of all agenda items and coordinate with the Chairman with respect to developing such schedules; - call meetings of the independent directors; - if requested by major shareholders, ensure that he or she is available for consultation and direct communication; and - retain outside advisors and consultants to report directly to the Board on Board-wide matters.
+- call meetings of the independent directors; - if requested by major shareholders, ensure that he or she is available for consultation and direct communication; and - retain outside advisors and consultants to report directly to the Board on Boardwide matters.

 Mr. David Simon has served since 2007 as the Chairman and Chief Executive Officer ("CEO") and since February 15, 2019, also as our President.
 The Board believes that having Mr. David Simon fill these leadership roles is an appropriate and efficient leadership structure.
 Together, our Lead Independent Director and the CEO deliver clear leadership, responsibility and accountability, effective decision-making, and a cohesive corporate strategy.